AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

   - Should be repeated each time a change is made to a part of the stack: not scaleable and burdensome for environments with frequent changes.
   - Documentation on what criteria were used to assess and when tests passed would have to be done manually and could be skipped or inaccurately recorded.

-The vibe check is an excellent way to catch major and obvious failures or misconfigurations in a proof of concept (POC) application's early stages.
-The vibe check should be replaced by more comprehensive automated tests for any system moving from POC to active development.
+The "vibe check" is an excellent way to catch major and obvious failures or misconfigurations in a proof of concept (PoC) application's early stages.
+The vibe check should be replaced by more comprehensive automated tests for any system moving from PoC to active development.